 And just as she does with clothing, she always proposes storing items vertically in a box so that you can easily see what is inside.

 Questions to Ask While Decluttering

 The question we all associate with Marie Kondo is the one that asks, “Does it spark joy?”
-Not only is this the title of one of her books, this is the main question Kondo asks herself and others to help them make decisions.
+Not only is this the title of one of her books, but this is also the main question Kondo asks herself and others to help them make decisions.